atom/atom/docs/creating-a-package.md

 to execute the tests, so you can assume that any DSL available there is available to your package as well.

-# Creating Packages
+# Full Example

 Let's take a look at creating our first package.

 Atom has a command you can enter that'll create a package for you:
 `package-generator:generate`.
-Otherwise, you can hit `meta-p`, and start typing "Package Generator."
+Otherwise, you can hit `⌘-p`, and start typing "Package Generator."
 Once you activate this package, it'll ask you for a name for your new package.
 Let's call ours _changer_.

 Now, _changer_ is going to have a default set of folders and files created for us.
-Hit `meta-R` to reload Atom, then hit `meta-p` and start typing "Changer."
+Hit `cmd-r` to reload Atom, then hit `cmd-p` and start typing "Changer."
 You'll see a new `Changer:Toggle` command which, if selected, pops up a new message.
 So far, so good!